ietf-wg-cellar/matroska-specification/notes.md

 ## Hard Linking

-Hard Linking, also called splitting, is the process of creating a `Linked Segment` by linking multiple `Segment Elements` using the `NextUUID` and `PrevUUID` Elements.
+Hard Linking, also called "splitting", is the process of creating a `Linked Segment` by linking multiple `Segment Elements` using the `NextUUID` and `PrevUUID` Elements.

 All `Segments` within a `Hard Linked Segment` **MUST** use the same `Tracks` list and `TimestampScale`.